lmsac/DeepGP/README.md

 For further details, please refer to the User Guide.docx.

 # Demo data 2
 The demo data for iRT prediction is available at the [Google Drive](https://drive.google.com/drive/folders/1ysrME3schgZHtxB4JL114MrvyNnXx6_k).
-The model will be publicly available at Github release page upon its publication.
+The demo data will also be made publicly accessible on the GitHub 'Releases' page.

-This demo data is for clear and comprehensive presentation for a clear and comprehensive presentation of iRT pre-processing, calibration, model training, and prediction.
+This demo data is for clear and comprehensive presentation of iRT pre-processing, calibration, model training, and prediction.
 It includes three relatively large mouse datasets.